 Target produces a range of cheap pillows for different sleeping needs, including tummy sleepers, back sleepers, side and back sleepers, and allergy sufferers.
 Filling types available are polyester, polyester treated to feel like down, memory foam, duck feather core surrounded with a layer of down, as well as Pincore Talalay latex.
 The range includes a body pillow and two shapes of latex pillows – a contour shape for back sleepers and a regular shaped pillow for side sleepers.
 Additionally, Target offers two types of pregnancy sleeping pillows for support.

-You can score one of Target’s pillows from $3 in a pack of two, with prices maxing out at $59.
-Target’s ‘high-end’ pillows use Talalay latex for extra support that is said to allow for greater ventilation.
-These also feature ‘Healthguard’ protection that is claimed to have anti-microbial, anti-bacterial and anti-dust mite properties.
+You can score one of Target’s pillows from $6 in a pack of two, with prices maxing out at $59.
+Target’s ‘high-end’ pillows use Talalay latex for extra support, stated to allow for greater ventilation.
+These also feature ‘Healthguard’ protection, that’s claimed to have antimicrobial, anti-bacterial and anti-dust mite properties.
 For a luxurious feel, the Target Down Surround Pillow is also offered at the same price of $59 and is boasted to suit all sleepers with its medium support and high loft.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
-The outcomes reported are the results from customers within the survey group who have purchased and used a new pillow in the last two years – in this case, 1,424 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and used a new pillow in the last 2 years – in this case, 1,486 people.

 Batteries - April 20th

 Flicking through numerous pages of instructions and becoming increasingly frustrated as you try to build your furniture could become a thing of the past.
 That’s because scientists from the Nanyang Technological University in Singapore (NTU Singapore) …– Read more